01.21.2025 Samantha Eskew

 What are many questions?
 That is correct!

 Many students need to borrow to help pay for higher education.
 But four plus years and thousands of dollars later, what questions should you be asking when approaching repayment?
-Make a list, spreadsheet, chart, illustration or whatever works best for you and collect the answers to the questions below to formulate a good repayment strategy.
+Make a list, spreadsheet, chart, illustration, or whatever works best for you, and collect the answers to the questions below to formulate a good repayment strategy.
 Spoiler alert… getting the answers right and winning the bonus round does not get you a repeat appearance in this game!
-But the cash prize can be significant savings and debt reduction as you repay your student loans.
+However, the cash prize can result in significant savings and debt reduction as you repay your student loans.

 BALANCES FOR $100